ronaldbradford/readyset-tutorial/README.md

 # 3. Caching Queries in Readyset

 After the installation and configuration of Readyset, with a dataset and example SQL statements you can start caching supported queries.
-See [Caching](caching/README.md) for several examples.
+See [Caching](cache/README.md) for several examples.

-See the commands to start, stop, monitor and configure Readyset in the [Server Commands](server/README.md).

 <div style="border: 2px solid green; padding: 10px; background-color: #ccffcc; color: green;">
   Cached queries provide a much higher lower latency and higher throughput of your SQL statements, and also reduces load on your database server.